Freedom Party of Austria: Ibiza affair (May 2019)

-Post-Ibiza era (2019–present)
+Post-Ibiza era (since 2019)

 In the 2019 general election the party's support collapsed to 16%, down from 26% in 2017.
-In the aftermath of the election they collapsed to a record low of 10% in April 2020, but as of November 2022 they have stabilized to around 23–25%.
+In the aftermath of the election they collapsed to a record low of 10% in April 2020, with 23–25% in November 2022.

-Norbert Hofer replaced Strache as party leader in September 2019, just before the election.
-He resigned on 1 June 2021.
-On 7 June 2021, Herbert Kickl was elected the new leader of the party by the central party committee, a process that was made official at a party convention vote on 19 June 2021.
+Norbert Hofer replaced Strache as party leader in September 2019, just before the election, but resigned on 1 June 2021.
+On 7 June 2021, Herbert Kickl was elected the new leader of the party by the central party committee, confirmed at a party convention vote on 19 June 2021.

 In the 2024 Austrian legislative election the Party's support increased from 16% to 29.2% of the vote, placing first and achieving its best result in the party's history.
-Since then, the party has rapidly surged upwards in many different polls, reaching 35–37% in many polls.
-Following the collapse of coalition talks between the ÖVP, SPÖ and NEOS, Kickl was appointed to form Austria's next government.
-In February 2025, after five weeks of negotiations with the ÖVP, Herbert Kickl failed to form a government coalition.
+Since then, the party rapidly surged upwards in many different polls, reaching 35–37% in many polls in late 2024.
+Following the collapse of coalition talks between the ÖVP, SPÖ and NEOS, Kickl was appointed to form Austria's government in January 2025, but after five weeks of negotiations with the ÖVP failed to form a government coalition.

 Ideology and platform

 Historically, from its foundation until a rightward shift that commenced in 1986, the FPÖ was a broadly liberal party whose ideology comprised national liberalism, pan-Germanism and anti-clericalism, with a significant classical-liberal minority faction.
 While initializing as a right-wing party, after it moderated in 1967 it was classified as a centre-to-centre-right party, and was considered the Austrian counterpart of Germany's Free Democratic Party (FDP).

 The FPÖ has traditionally been part of the "national liberal" camp, and generally identifies with a freiheitlich (libertarian) profile.
 However, since the rise to party leadership of Jörg Haider in 1986, the FPÖ departed from liberalism and left the Liberal International (of which it had been a member since 1978), causing the split of the Liberal Forum, and has variously been described as national-conservative, right-wing populist, "right-conservative", "right-national" and far-right.
 Leading current party members such as Andreas Mölzer and Harald Vilimsky have considered themselves as national liberal "cultural Germans", while Barbara Rosenkranz has considered her ideology as national conservative.

-Under the leadership of Heinz-Christian Strache (2005–2019), the FPÖ has focused on describing itself as a Heimat and "social" party.
-This means that the party has portrayed itself as a guarantor of Austrian identity and social welfare state.
-Economically, it has supported regulated liberalism with privatisation and low taxes, combined with support for the welfare state; however, it has maintained that it will be impossible to uphold the welfare state if current immigration policies are continued.
+Under the leadership of Heinz-Christian Strache (2005–2019), the FPÖ focused on describing itself as a Heimat and "social" party, portraying itself as a guarantor of Austrian identity and social welfare state.
+Economically, it has supported regulated liberalism with privatisation and low taxes, combined with support for the welfare state; however, in 2010 it maintained that it would be impossible to uphold the welfare state if current immigration policies were continued.